csc301-fall2014/Proj-Evening-Team8-repo/Phase1/crc-cards.md

 As Max, I want to be able to register so that I can create and login into an account.

-* User inputs a username and password.
+* Max inputs a username and password.
 * AuthDAO adds an AuthenticatedUser entry.
-* User logs in with username and password
+* Max logs in with username and password
 * AuthDAO checks input with AuthenticatedUser mapping (username = primary key)

 As Max, I want to join groups, such as courses or teams, so that I can participate in specific discussions.

-CANT BE DONE SORRY MAX		RIP Max's dreams 2014-2014
+* Max creates a group
+* DAO stores the group privately
+* Max can then invite users to come into the group exclusively
+* Max can create boards where only a certain group can chat on

 As Max, I want to filter and sort topics based on subscription so that I can view relevant topics at a glance.
 * User clicks a 'filter' or 'sort' button
 * DAO checks user's subscriptions, and displays all boards that have been subscribed to